We may earn affiliate commissions for the recommended products. Learn more.

 Can password managers work on multiple devices and phone apps?

 Not all password managers can work on multiple devices, including smartphones.
-A stateless password manager is based on the idea that only one device can generate passwords for your accounts.
+A stateless password manager is based on the idea that only 1 device can generate passwords for your accounts.
 What's more, there's no such thing as a password vault that you could check.

 Web-based password managers do work on multiple devices, mobile apps, and even browser extensions.
 Some also offer web applications accessible from the provider's website.
 Your vault is stored in the cloud, meaning that the password manager is as device-agnostic as it can be to guarantee maximum usability.
-The actual scope will entirely depend on the particular service that you’re using.
+The actual scope entirely depends on the particular service that you’re using.

 FAQ